-The exam has two parts: a written part and a lab part, which are administered on separate days.
+The exam has two parts: a written part and a laboratory part, which are administered on separate days.
 The written part of the MPH exam takes two and a half hours, with three applied questions covering materials from the course sequence BSTA 511, 512, and 513.
 The lab part takes three hours and covers materials from BSTA 516 and 519, with two data analysis questions and one question to assess the appropriateness of the statistical methods used in a published journal article.

-The written part of the comprehensive exam is closed book/notes/computer, and use of calculators is permitted.
-The lab part is open book/notes and will require students to conduct data analyses using a statistical package.
+The exam is closed-book.
+Scratch paper and all necessary formulas and tables will be supplied.
+Use of calculators is permitted.
 The format of the exam may be modified as necessitated by the circumstances.
-Students are allowed to take each part of the comprehensive exam only after they have completed the relevant course work.
-Each year, students have two opportunities to take the examination, which will be scheduled on the Wednesday and Thursday of the second week of May, and the last full week of August.
+Students are allowed to take each part of comprehensive exam only after they have completed the relevant course work.
+Each year, students have two opportunities to take the examination, which will be scheduled on the Wednesday and Thursday of the second week of May, and the last week of August.

-The comprehensive exam is graded Pass/No Pass, based on pre-specified criteria determined by the comprehensive exam committee.
+The comprehensive is graded Pass/No Pass, based on pre-specified criteria determined by the comprehensive exam committee.
 Each student is permitted two opportunities to pass the exam.
-Students with questions regarding the comprehensive exam should contact Rochelle Fu (fur@ohsu.edu), the Program Director.
+Students with questions regarding the comprehensive exam should contact Miguel Marino (marinom@ohsu.edu), the Chair of the Comprehensive Exam Committee, or Rochelle Fu (fur@ohsu.edu), the Program Director.